AntonioND/ucity/docs/engine.rst

 - ``source/engine/rand.asm`` : Code to generate random numbers in a quick and not too reliable way.
 It should be good enough for this game, though.

-- ``source/engine/utils.asm`` : Routines for Memory manipulation, some math
+- ``source/engine/utils.asm`` : Routines for Memory manipulation, some maths
   operations, joypad handling and ROM stack handling (including routines for cross-bank function calls).
-There are other math operations in ``source/math.asm``, like approximate divisions for stats calculations, when the actual result doesn't matter too much.
+There are other maths operations in ``source/math.asm``, like approximate divisions for stats calculations, when the actual result doesn't matter too much.